Introduction

 Functions

-A single LRPC service can contain up to 256 functions (but at least 1).
+A single LRPC service must contain at least one function or stream and up to 256 (combined).
 A function can have any number of arguments and return values.

 name is the name of the function.
 It must be a valid C++ identifier. id is the function identifier, similar to the service ID. params is a list of parameters and returns is a list of return values.
 Every item in params and returns is a LrpcType.